MarcusArdenstedt/data_modeling_Marcus_Ericsson_DE24/exercises/exercise_0/exercise_5.md

 ***Business rules***
 - a student can enroll in max 4 coursers
-- a professor can teach in max 3 courses
+- a course only have one professor
 - a student must be enrolled in at least 1 course